phoenixday/queries-app/README.md

-# Museum ontology
+# Museum ontology app

 An application for creating a simple ontology over museum objects.
-One can upload an XML with objects data.
-The app will create a triplestore, transform data to <a href="https://en.wikipedia.org/wiki/Resource_Description_Framework">RDF</a> format and display the graph of objects, their properties and relations between them.
+One can upload an XML with object data.
+The app will generate a triplestore, transform data to <a href="https://en.wikipedia.org/wiki/Resource_Description_Framework">RDF</a> format and display the graph with objects, properties, and relations between them.
 The user then can ask the SPARQL queries over the triplestore.

 This is a proof-of-concept for <a href="https://www.axiell.com/cz/reseni/produkty/museion/">Museion</a> company.
-Its functionality and algorithm should be enhanced in many ways.
+Its functionality and algorithm could be enhanced in many ways.

 The app is written on Java, using <a href="https://jena.apache.org/">Apache Jena</a> for triplestore.
-The frontend is written in React; graphs are visualised with <a href="https://www.sigmajs.org/">Sigma.js</a> library; SPARQL queries are highlighted
+The frontend is written in React; graphs are visualized with <a href="https://www.sigmajs.org/">Sigma.js</a> library; SPARQL queries are highlighted with a <a href="https://codemirror.net/">CodeMirror</a> library.

 ## Local deployment